-We are indebted to Geoff Pell for this history of the Airfield.
-He says:
+We are indebted to the late Geoff Pell for this history of the Airfield.
+He said:

 Lee-on-the-Solent Airfield (1917-1996)

 In the summer of 1917, there was a grave shortage of seaplane pilots for anti-submarine patrols and an urgent need arose to augment the limited training facilities at Calshot.
 As a temporary expedient (whilst a permanent facility was being built off the Northumbrian coast) it was decided to provide facilities at a suitable location on the Solent.
 The coastal strip at Lee was chosen with the intention that “…the station was to be strictly temporary, with an absolute minimum of permanent construction….aircraft to be housed in portable Bessoneau hangars….officers to be billeted, men to live under canvas….”